 The best way to access St Barth from the UK is by flying with British Airways or a charter company to Antigua.
 From there is a flight with a company called Liat to St Martin Juliana International Airport and from there you take the St Barth Commuter to Saint Barthelemy airport Gustaf III (SDH).

 Another way to get to St Barth from the UK is to pick up the Air France flight from Paris to Juliana in St Marteen.
 From Juliana to St Bart's you fly with St Barth Commuter.

 With average temperatures of 27 degrees centigrade St Barths enjoys a beautiful climate year round.
 There is a rainy season between May and November though showers only tend to last for around 15 minutes.

-St Barths is ill suited to agriculture and fortunately tight restrictions on building have prevented mass tourism taking hold and consequently the island has become appreciated by discerning clients for its un-spoilt qualities.
+St Barths is ill-suited to agriculture and fortunately, tight restrictions on buildings have prevented mass tourism taking hold and consequently, the island has become appreciated by discerning clients for its un-spoilt qualities.